 MAP timeline: 18 to 36 months is typical for material residence disputes.
 The MLI under Article 16 strengthens MAP availability and timing across the UK treaties that have been MLI-modified.

-3. Provide an evidence pack: SRT analysis, foreign-side residence analysis, cascade application showing where the conflict sits, supporting documentation.
+- Provide an evidence pack: SRT analysis, foreign-side residence analysis, cascade application showing where the conflict sits, supporting documentation.

-## What the cascade decides and what it does not
+What the cascade decides and what it does not

-For UK property owners, the cascade decides:
+If you own UK property, the cascade decides:

 - Foreign tax credit allocation.
 The cascade determines which state is the residence state for the purpose of the elimination article (Article 23, typically).
 The residence state credits the source state's tax against its own tax on the same income.